dober-man/f5-agility-labs-waf/docs/class6/module2/lab2/lab2.rst

 Lab 2.2: Initial Configuration and First Run of f5 WAF Tester
 ========================================================

+To run the f5 WAF tester tool, a configuration file needs to be populated to specify which f5 instance this application is running on, an account to log into the f5 instance to look at logs, name of the ASM policy to see why attacks are getting through, and the URL of the application you want to test.

-2.2.1 - Create an initial configuration file by using the Terminal and going to directory /home/f5student/.local/bin, and executing:
+2.2.1 - To populate the configuration file, use the Terminal and go to directory /home/f5student/.local/bin.
+Then execute:

+	./f5_waf_tester --init

+	Note: there are two dashes before init

 .. code-block:: bash